heijligen/bls_extensions/bls_default_entry_extension.md

 Else the loader specific fallback should be used.

 If $BOOT/loader/default.conf is not available at system installation the installer may add this file.
-Else the installer should not modify it automatically.
-Only the system specified at $BOOT/loader/default.conf should update this file automatically.
-An user enforced update is always possible
+Else the installer should not modify it.
+Only the system specified at $BOOT/loader/default.conf should update this file.
+Let the user decide which system should be the default

 The $BOOT/loader/default.conf file has following keys:
 - *machine-id* refers to the machine-id key of the entry that should boot by default.
    This entry is required.

-- *version* refers to the version key of the entry that should boot by default or 'latest' for booting the highest version matching machine-id.
+- *version* refers to the version key of the entry that should boot by default.
    This entry is required.

 - *timeout* contains the time in seconds until the default entry will boot automatically.